 Equality in isolated labour markets (EQUIL)

 According to ideals about gender equality, both men and women are presumed to take part in labour market activities and caring for the family, but we know very little about how such ideals are negotiated in areas with restricted employment opportunities.
-This project compares three relatively isolated areas in the Nordic region: Narsaq in South Greenland (pop.
+This project compared three relatively isolated areas in the Nordic region: Narsaq in South Greenland (pop.
 1,600); Suðuroy in the Faroe Islands (pop.
 4,600) and Læsø in Denmark (pop.
 1,800).
-The project aims at understanding local strategies and gender roles among men and women living in relatively isolated areas in terms of making a living, maintaining ties to the local community, and potentially achieve gender equality.
+The project aimed at understanding local strategies and gender roles among men and women living in relatively isolated areas in terms of making a living, maintaining ties to the local community, and potentially achieve gender equality.